BardicDefense/purple-hack/README.md

 The default save is Hard (14+ to succeed); instant-death effects are usually Daunting (11+).
 A natural 20 always saves, and a natural 1 always fails.

-## Choose Alignment

-Your character may align themselves with one of each of the great cosmic ideologies (and the forces that lie behind them): either Law or Chaos, and either Good or Evil.
-A character may choose just one alignment (e.g., a commitment to Law, but neither Good nor Evil), or one of each (i.e., Lawful Good, Lawful Evil, Chaotic Good, or Chaotic Evil).

-- **Law**: Fervently believe in order and stability.
-Disorder is anathema.
-- **Chaos**: Thrive on mutability and change.
-Stagnation is anathema.
-- **Good**: Fervently believe in altruism, compassion, and justice.
-- **Evil**: The only restraints are imposed restraints; actions are usually weighed solely on how they benefit oneself.

-Characters may instead forego an alignment and choose to be **Unaligned**.
-This does not mean the person is neutral or incapable of taking a position on something.
-Neither does it mean that they cannot serve the cause of the aligned, simply that they lack their fervent, formal commitment.

-Players can choose to conceal their choice of alignment (or lack thereof) from outsiders or even the rest of their party, but must tell the referee what they've picked.

 ## Choose Languages

 You start play knowing your native language(s).
 Additionally, roll 1d6.
 On a 5, you gain one more language.
 On a 6, you gain two more languages.
 Mages also know Mithric (the language of magic), plus one additional language of their choice.